thenativeweb/tailwind/README.md

 });
 ```

-Once you have done all this, whenever you need a reference to the application, just call the `app` function.
+Once you have done all this, whenever you need a reference to the application, just call the `app` function:

 ```javascript
 const app = tailwind.app();